Decoding general error correcting codes and the role of complementarity: Introduction

+We further demonstrate the power of the C-to-Q decoder by applying it to the Hayden-Preskill protocol~\cite{HP2007}, a toy model for the black hole information paradox that has been experimentally realized~\cite{LFSLYYM2019}.
+By combining the C-to-Q decoder with a slightly modified pretty-good-measurement (PGM)~\cite{HW1994}, we compute the decoding errors for both classical and quantum information.
+As a result, we find that the C-to-Q decoder achieves the quantum capacity of the protocol and improves upon previous analyses based on the decoupling approach.
+Furthermore, we show that the black hole dynamics optimally encode quantum information but poorly encode classical information.

+The C-to-Q decoder offers a wide range of advantages, both theoretical and practical.
+Theoretically, it not only contributes to the development of explicit decoders for general QECCs but also quantitatively reveals the fundamental role of complementarity in decoding QECCs.
+On the practical side, the C-to-Q decoder has multiple applications.
+Even for stabilizer codes, the C-to-Q decoder can handle less restrictive scenarios, as it does not rely on syndrome measurements that must be fully commutative.
+Additionally, the C-to-Q decoder can be used for experimentally benchmarking the performance of a QECC by evaluating the corresponding CQ codes, simplifying the process of performance evaluation.
+Moreover, the C-to-Q decoder is beneficial for simultaneously achieving error correction and code switching, which has promising applications in quantum communication, as will be discussed later.

 This paper is organized as follows.
-We start with introducing our notation in~\ref{S:SettingResults}.
-All the results are summarized in~\ref{S:MR}.
-Proofs of the main statements about the C-to-Q decoders and pPGMs are given in~\ref{S:CtoQProof}.
-The detailed analysis of decoding errors in the Hayden-Preskill protocol is presented in~\ref{S:ErrorHP}.
-After we conclude the paper with summary and discussion in~\ref{S:COs}, we provide derivations of technical statements in Appendices~\ref{App:last} and~\ref{App:Holevo}.
+We begin with preliminaries in~\cref{S:SettingResults}.
+All results are summarized in~\cref{S:MR}.
+Proofs of the main statements about the C-to-Q decoder are provided in~\cref{S:CtoQProof}.
+An in-depth analysis of the Hayden-Preskill protocol with the C-to-Q decoder is presented in~\cref{S:ErrorHP}.
+Proofs of technical statements are given in Appendices after the summary and discussion in~\cref{S:COs}.